vittorio01/HPC-Project/VPN_SETUP.md

 sudo bash /opt/GlobalProtect-openconnect/scripts/install-ubuntu.sh
 ```
 After the execution of the script the application `gpclient` and the service `gpservice` should be automatically enabled.
-To connect to the ssh first edit the configuration file located in `/etc/gpservice/gp.conf`
+To connect to the VPN first edit the configuration file located in `/etc/gpservice/gp.conf`
 ```
 $ sudo nano /etc/gpservice/gp.conf
 ```